a0094487/toolkit/README.md

 ## To do:

--draft more compact format for regex methods module. (look further to verbose and re.objects)

 -add picture file DPI decrease option into copy-move function in writemodules.

+-Pandas, NumPy, matplotlib, scikit-learn, NLTK, and NetworkX, implement current scripts to better interface with data analysis libraries.

 -get started on Gui Automation.

--Pandas, NumPy, matplotlib, scikit-learn, NLTK, and NetworkX

 -implement SQL drivers into inputsql.py.